forem/forem/docs/technical-overview/feature_flags.md

 bundle exec rails g data_update AddAwesomeAlgorithmFeatureFlag
 ```

-this will generate a script and its spec.
+This will generate a script and its spec.
 Once done, you can add the new feature
 flag like this:

 ```ruby